mobiliabrus/tourbook/docs/7-tour.md

 points:6.0053195,116.5421188,Kinabalu National Park;6.01042297268944,116.5393427365916,Grace hostel
 ```

-Though a great problem confronted me that I was traveling alone.
-To climb this mountain, a guide was required.
-The guide fee is quite expensive, and the best way is share it into six.
-I need a team, so I made a pickup sign.
+However, I still faced a problem.
+According to the rules, it was mandatory to hire a guide for climbing the sacred mountain, and the guide fee was quite expensive.
+A guide could only take up to six people, but I was traveling alone.
+Therefore, I had to find companions to form a group and share the expenses.
+So, I made a sign for teaming up.

 ```<a-img>
 name:team-0
 ```

-### FELLOW TRAVELLERS

-The next morning, at the gate, I met three groups.
-The first one is three pair of Malaysian couples.
-The second is six Malaysian Chinese from Sepang.
-The last is three Malaysian who welcomed me.
+The next day, I arrived early at the park gate, hoping to find teammates there.
+The first group I encountered were three Malay couples, but unfortunately, they already had a full group of six.
+Later, I met six Chinese individuals, and finally, I came across three Malaysians with whom I successfully formed a team.
+I guessed that they too had been looking for teammates since one of them disappeared after we set off.

 ```<a-img>
 name:team-1